HR Record Retention Guidelines for 2025

 There are several laws and regulations governing HR record retention.
 Some of the most significant include:

-2. The Family and Medical Leave Act (FMLA) grants eligible employees the right to take up to 12 weeks of unpaid, job-protected leave within a 12-month period for specific family or medical reasons.
-These reasons include the birth and care of a newborn child, adoption or foster care placement of a child, care for an immediate family member with a serious health condition, or recovery from a serious health condition that prevents the employee from performing their job.y the employee.
+The Family and Medical Leave Act (FMLA) grants eligible employees up to 12 weeks of unpaid, job-protected leave within a 12-month period for certain family or medical reasons.
+These reasons include the birth or care of a newborn child, adoption or foster care placement, care for an immediate family member with a serious health condition, or recovery from a serious health condition that prevents the employee from working.
+Employers are required to keep FMLA-related documentation for at least three years to ensure compliance with the law and to be prepared in case of disputes or audits.

 Why is HR Record Retention Important?